 End point Tourist Information Mühlhausen

-Tour from the historic old town of Mühlhausen to the New Cemetery (BUGA - outdoor site 2021)
+Route from the historic old town of Mühlhausen to the New Cemetery (BUGA - external location 2021)

 End point Entrance New Cemetery Mühlhausen